imagekit-developer/imagekit-netlify/README.md

  It specifies the paths, relative to the [publish directory](https://docs.netlify.com/configure-builds/overview/#set-the-publish-directory), where images are stored and should be served through the ImageKit server.
 If images are stored in multiple directories, you can provide an array to `imagesPath`, and all such images will be redirected to ImageKit.
 If no value is provided, the default value is set to images.

  > **Publish Directory:**
  >When deploying a front-end project on Netlify, the deployment is done after running the build command, which generates a folder containing the build output.
 The name of this folder can vary depending on the framework being used.
-For example, in a `React` project, the folder might be named `build` or `dist`.
+For example, the folder might be named `build` or `dist` in a `React` project.
 This folder's path must be specified as the publish directory in Netlify.
  >
  >Find a comprehensive list of build commands and publish directories for various frameworks on Netlify [here](https://docs.netlify.com/frameworks/).

  <br>

- In the last it is needed to add `netlify-plugin-imagekit` as a dev dependency as mentioned [here](https://docs.netlify.com/integrations/build-plugins/#add-dependency).
+ Lastly, add `netlify-plugin-imagekit` as a dev dependency as mentioned [here](https://docs.netlify.com/integrations/build-plugins/#add-dependency).

 ```
 // using npm